News & views

 Going from A to B

-Getting around CES is nothing short of a logistical nightmare.
-As most companies are based in suites along the strip, whether you walk or grab a taxi, the end result is either sole or soul destroying, depending on which option you take.
-When comparing Computex vs CES however, you’re unlikely to hear the same gripes.
+The size of CES means that, naturally, it requires some skill to successfully work your way around the show and see everything you want to see.
+When comparing Computex vs CES however, there’s no doubt that the former is easier to navigate.
 The show as a whole is fairly centralised, with most of the venues in Xinyi, Taipei’s downtown.
 Taxi fares are also considerably cheaper than Vegas, and the subway is on hand to take you to the Nangang Convention Centre.
 A God-send when the 4am nights start to take a toll on your energy levels.

 Like this post?
 Then make sure you check out: Mobile gaming: the success story so far and where it goes next